camandel/docker-django-wiki/README.md

 docker-django-wiki
 ==================

-Dockerfile and configuration for a django-wiki container
+Dockerfile and configuration files to create a django-wiki container